nautechsystems/nautilus_trader/docs/concepts/architecture.md

 ### Processes and threads

 :::tip
-Recommendation: For optimal performance and to prevent potential issues related to Python's memory model and equality, it is highly recommended to run each trader instance in a separate process.
+For optimal performance and to prevent potential issues related to Python's memory model and equality, it is highly recommended to run each trader instance in a separate process.
 :::